 14. Effective July 1, 1989, any member requesting a leave of absence for a specified period of time, not to exceed eighteen months, must do so in writing.
 Dues are suspended during this period of time.
 At the end of the time period, the member will be returned to active status after applicable dues, reinstatement fee, and any other fees assessed by Altrusa International, Inc. are paid in full.

-15. Any decorations purchased by the Club will not be loaned or rented.
+15. Any Taste of the Holiday’s equipment or supplies purchased by the Club will not be loaned or rented.

-16. The Club will follow specific guidelines regarding the use of social media outlets (i.e. FaceBook, Twitter, Instagram, Pinterest, and any other social media outlets as deemed appropriate).
-The Communications Committee will maintain both the public and private sides of the social media.
+16. The Club will follow strict specific guidelines regarding the use of social media outlets (i.e. FaceBook, Twitter, Instagram, Pinterest, and any other social media outlets as deemed appropriate).
+Only members of the Communications Committee under the direction of the Board of Directors will have access to maintain the public and private sides of the social media.
 The use of social media will be to promote Altrusa International of Temple, TX., Inc. and will be discriminatory in the postings of members, children and non-Altrusan social events.
 All members must sign the Club social media policy form as proof they have read the Policy.

 17. Each year, no later than the January business meeting, the nominating committee will be created in order to propose a slate of officers for the upcoming year.
 Three members will serve on the committee.
 To serve as a member of the nominating committee, Members must have served on the Club Board for a minimum of two years.
 Members of the nominating committee are not allowed to be included in the proposed slate of officers.
 Nominations for committee members will come from the floor; the three members with the most votes will serve on the committee and the one with the most will serve as chair.

+18. Members who joined two or more years prior may be nominated to the Club Board.

-18. The Club Policies will be reviewed annually and annotated with the date of review and/or revisions.
+19. The Club Policies will be reviewed annually and annotated with the date of review and/or revisions.